You will need an Honours degree in a relevant subject, normally of an upper second-class standard.

-This new programme for 2014 entry will provides an intellectually rigorous introduction to Modern British Studies through two core modules and your choice of optional modules.
+This programme provides an intellectually rigorous introduction to Modern British Studies through two core modules and your choice of optional modules.
 You will benefit from the expertise of a large number of British historians at Birmingham, who will both teach on the programme and provide expert supervision for your dissertation.

 You will study four core modules:

 New Directions in Modern British History

 This module will expose you to some of the key debates and moments in Modern British Studies and its associated historiography.
 There are difficulties in identifying organising narratives for understanding modern Britain.
 How do we write history that remains intellectually inclusive, avoids privileging historic and contemporary historiographical concerns and creates conversations that cut across regional, temporal and disciplinary boundaries?
 This module will introduce you to historical works that have stimulated new visions the past and its role in public life.
 If British society and culture has changed, so has the way that historians have approached and conceptualised it.
 While the module focuses on a series of key interventions, we will situate these in the context of broader debates about Modern Britain.

 This module goes beyond thinking about Britain in terms of the great and the good and introduces you to rich and diverse sources through which historians have tried to understand the contours of everyday life in the past.
 The module will enable you to capture the pluralistic and inchoate messiness of ordinary life and historical change.
 A seaside postcard can be just as useful to a historian as a work of art.
 It is a module that will give you grounding in the interpretation of different sources and the problems and possibilities these present in studying the past.